 Hey!
 I’m back for a #12MonthsofDIY challenge!
 Each month, 12 Canadian bloggers use the same item or theme are create something completely unique.
 Last month we used wood and paint together, and I created my Industrial Side Table (one of my FAV projects!).
 My life has been taken over these past few weeks by the One Room Challenge, where I’m transforming my guest bedroom into a new Industrial styled space.
-So, I’m sticking with the same theme, and making some sconces for our new bedroom as part of this month’s DIY challenge!
+So, I’m sticking with the same theme, and making a DIY wall sconce for our new bedroom as part of this month’s DIY challenge!

 I had SO much fun finding items for this challenge.
 This month’s theme was to use a thrifted item in our revamped piece.
 April was the PERFECT month for this challenge, since it was Earth Day and reducing waste and going green is already on our minds.
 Second hand shopping is the perfect way to go green, and the shelves in my local store were FULL of potential!
 LOVE that Value Village’s #RethinkReuse campaign focuses on this!
 As soon as I saw the old lamps in the aisles, I knew what I was going to do!

-I knew the guts from these lamps would be perfect for my new guest bedroom sconces!
+I knew the guts from these lamps would be perfect for a new DIY wall sconce!

 Materials (for two sconces):